dotabod/slarkbot/README.md

  - `POSTGRES_DB` :: Name of the dockerized postgres database
  - `SLARKBOT_VERSION` :: The current semantic version of slarkbot

 ## Running the Database
-### With Docker-compose
-This option creates a postgres database in a dockerized container.
-Requires docker desktop
- - Run `docker-compose up -d` to bring up the container.
- - Use `docker-compose down` to stop the database server.

-NOTE: If you already have a PostgreSQL server, you should utilize a different port.
-If you have trouble connecting to the container, it uses 5433 rather than the default 5432.
-Double check your connection info!

-### With Standard PostgreSQL Server
- - Run `./scripts/standup_db.sh` from root of project directory

-Use `./scripts/drop_db.sh` at any time to remove the database.
-This does not remove the docker volume.

-To connect and use the database, it is recommended to use DBeaver.
-Add a new connection and enter your connection info from your .env file.

-If you are using the `psql` command line utility, be sure to specify the host, port, user, database name flags and set the PGPASSWORD environment variable.
-Check the `scripts` directory for examples of the structure of these commands.

 ### Seeding Data
  - `./scripts/seed.py` will seed hero and alias data into the slarkbot database.